Most Land Rover automatic transmission problems such as limp mode, not being able to go over 30mph, slipping, or erratic shifting are caused by low

 - Vacuum leak

-Timing Chaing - Newer 4.4-liter V8 engines are prone to timing-related problems, caused by chain guides that wear-out.
+Timing Chaing - Newer 4.4-liter V8 engines are prone to timing-related problems caused by chain guides that wear-out.
 Early symptoms are intermittent knocking and metallic rattling from the engine bay, usually more prominent during deceleration.
-With time, chain tension can decrease to the extent to cause a 'check engine' light.
+With time, chain tension can wear to the extent to cause a 'check engine' light.
 You might also experience a loss of power, sluggish acceleration, and poor idle.
-Although the most common code is a 'crankshaft/camshaft correlation', you might get some other timing related codes.
+Although the most common code is a 'crankshaft/camshaft correlation,' you might get some other timing related codes.
 Related DTC: P0016

 Crankshaft Position Sensor - If your Land Rover has intermittent starting issues, look for stored codes related to the crankshaft position sensor.
 The problem usually starts as an occasional crank-but-no-start situation, especially when the engine is hot.
 With time, it can display other symptoms, such as misfire, cutting out, and stalling.
 Related DTC: P0335

 Mass Air Flow Sensor - In case of a 'check engine' light triggered by various System too lean codes, the first thing to check is the MAF sensor.
-Although cleaning with special MAF fluid might help, in most cases the sensor will need to be replaced.
+Although cleaning with special MAF fluid might help, the sensor will need to be replaced in most cases.
 Other possible causes for these codes are various vacuum leaks.
 Related DTC: P0170 “ P0174

 Intercooler Hose All Land Rovers with 2.2-liter diesel engines can have a damaged top intercooler hose.
 This is actually a design flaw, as the hose chafes on a nearby bracket.
 In addition to a 'check engine' light, you will experience a lack of power and acceleration, combined with a hissing sound from the engine bay.
 When replacing, make sure to install a modified intercooler hose.
 Related DTC: P0101

-Shift Solenoids - With an automatic gearbox, you might have hesitation when shifting, or even intermittent inability to shift into 3th and 4th gear.
+Shift Solenoids - With an automatic gearbox, you might notice hesitation when shifting or even an intermittent inability to shift into 3th and 4th gear.
 This is caused by sticking shifting solenoids, which is a result of poor maintenance.
 Try changing gearbox oil and filter, and if that doesn't help, replace shift solenoids.
 Related DTC: P0783

 Do not drive or keep the engine running if the check engine light is flashing.
 To prevent any additional engine or catalytic converter damage.